decafjoe/flake8-ownership/README.rst

   [flake8]
   copyright-re =
     Copyright 2016-2017, Joe Joyce,
-    Copyright 2015 by Armin Ronacher and contributors.
+    Copyright 2015 by Other Project and its contributers.

 Whoops!
 The configuration parser reads this as three different regexes.
 Maybe we can escape the comma?